+SOCIAL AND COMMUNITY STUDIES Nil SPORT AND RECREATION Nil.
 VISUAL ARTS IN PRACTICE General commitment to visual arts practice.
-FOOTBALL DEVELOPMENT PROGRAM Application & acceptance in Excellence Program.
+FOOTBALL DEVELOPMENT PROGRAM Line 6 - Football/Futsal Development Program classes by application only.
 VET SUBJECT PREREQUISITES CERTIFICATE III IN BUSINESS Completion of Certificate II in Business preferred.
-DIPLOMA OF BUSINESS Successful application only.
-CERTIFICATE III IN EARLY CHILDHOOD EDUCATION AND CARE A commitment to working in BOTH theoretical and practical (work placement) aspects of the course.
-CERTIFICATE II IN ENGINEERING PATHWAYS Successful application only.
-Minimum of a (C) Sound Level of Achievement in Year 10 Industrial Skills.
+DIPLOMA OF BUSINESS Minimum B achievement in English CERTIFICATE III IN EARLY CHILDHOOD EDUCATION AND CARE A commitment to working in BOTH theoretical and practical (work placement) aspects of the course.
+CERTIFICATE II IN ENGINEERING PATHWAYS Minimum C level of achievement, accompanied by a proven safety ethic and willingness to follow instruction in previous ITD classes (Minimum Satisfactory rating for effort and behaviour).
 CERTIFICATE III IN FITNESS Successful application only.
-CERTIFICATE II IN MANUFACTURING TECHNOLOGY Nil CERTIFICATE III IN SPORT & RECREATION A commitment to working in BOTH practical and theoretical aspects of the course.
+CERTIFICATE II IN MANUFACTURING TECHNOLOGY Minimum C level of achievement, accompanied by a proven safety ethic and willingness to follow instruction in previous ITD classes (Minimum Satisfactory rating for effort and behaviour).
+CERTIFICATE III IN SPORT & RECREATION A commitment to working in BOTH practical and theoretical aspects of the course.
 CERTIFICATE II IN TOURISM / CERTIFICATE III IN EVENTS Minimum of a (C) Sound Level of Achievement in Year 10 English.
 A commitment to working in BOTH practical and theoretical aspects of the course.

 NB - Students who do not meet the minimum prerequisites will be eligible for a SET plan review at the end of Semester 2.
-If they still do not meet the minimum prerequisites are to request entry into subject via a formal request in writing to the Campus Principal.
+If they still do not meet the minimum prerequisites, students may request entry into a subject via a formal written request to the Campus Principal.